 Further Information

 NILE Online courses are highly interactive and learning takes place through varied and engaging multimedia content and the collaboration between participants from different contexts.
 All participants work on the same unit in the same week but there is a high level of flexibility within that time period to help you fit studying around your life and work.
-The interaction via forums and the other powerful digital tools built into the platform help and encourage you to share ideas, ask questions, explore concepts and build up a community.
+The interaction, via forums and other collaborative tools built into the platform, helps and encourages you to share ideas, ask questions, explore concepts and build up a community.

 You need a computer, a headset (with microphone) and an Internet connection.
 Much of the course can be done on a mobile device, but a computer is needed for certain activities and tasks.

-All participants have access to NILE’s extensive ELT e-library and an innovative social and cultural programme.
+Participants have access to NILE's extensive ELT e-library and an innovative social and cultural programme.
+All NILE Online courses include an element of professional language development, i.e. language related to course content and/or the classroom.

 Course Leader: Rose Aylett